This article was updated on April 29, 2021.

 According to the Consumer Financial Protection Bureau, financial exploitation claims on seniors between 2013 and 2017 totaled over $6 billion.
 Financial abuse is the second most common kind of abuse for older Americans after psychological abuse, per The Lancet Global Health.

-Calls like this can be traumatic, but don’t fall for them.
-Don’t answer the phone, or if you do, hang up as soon as you think it is a scam.
-The IRS and other government agencies won’t contact you by phone.
-Don’t ever give out personal information over the phone.
+Scams can be traumatic, but being prepared can help you avoid the pain and inconvenience.
+Hang up the phone as soon as you think a call is a scam.
+The IRS, Medicare, and other government agencies won’t contact you by phone.
+Don’t ever give out your personal information over the phone.
 Any official organization will already have your information on file.

 Be prepared should a scammer find you.
 Here are the top types of scams to watch out for:

 - Medicare scams.
 Medicare scams are very common.
-Usually, someone will call you claiming to be from Medicare and asking for your personal information.
-They might tell they need your information to get you your new Medicare card, or that you need to pay a fee to continue receiving benefits.
-Medicare fraud can also occur at the doctor’s office through billing issues, or through fraudulent services offered that are then billed to Medicare.
+Usually, someone will call you or even come to your door claiming to be from Medicare and asking for your personal information.
+They might tell you they need your information to get you your new Medicare card, or that you need to pay a fee to continue receiving benefits.
+Medicare fraud can also occur at the doctor’s office in the form of billing issues.
+Scams can also take the form of fraudulent services that are billed to Medicare.

 - Scams offering back and knee braces.
-These are common scams via phone calls or TV ads where you are offered a back or knee brace that’s covered by Medicare.
-These companies collect money from Medicare for cheap products that are not prescribed by a doctor.
+Common scams via phone calls or TV ads offer a back or knee brace that’s covered by Medicare.
+The companies collect money from Medicare for cheap products that are not prescribed by a doctor.
 If you need a knee or back brace, contact your doctor first to make sure you aren’t getting caught in a fraudulent scheme.

 - Grandparent scam.
 In this scam, someone calls claiming to be your grandchild and says they need money.
 They might ask for money to be wired via Western Union or MoneyGram.
-If this happens, call them back on their real number.
-Do not ever wire money to someone unless you are sure of who it is.
+If this happens, call the person back on their real number.
+Do not ever wire money to someone unless you are sure who it is.

 - IRS scams.
-Currently there are many IRS-impersonation scams going on, with people calling claiming to be from the IRS and even threatening arrest.
-They will alter the caller ID to make it look like the call is from the IRS.
+Currently, there are many IRS-impersonation scams going on, with people calling claiming to be from the IRS and even threatening arrest.
+They can even alter the caller ID to make it look like the call is from the IRS.
 The IRS will not call you and threaten you.
 Simply hang up if you get a call like this.

 - Sweepstakes scam.
-This scam involves someone calling saying that you won a prize in a sweepstakes, but you need to pay a fee first.
-The check that they will then send is then a fake check that will bounce.
-Remember not to give out any personal financial information over the phone.
+This scam involves someone calling saying that you won a prize in a sweepstakes, but you need to pay a fee before you claim the prize.
+Don’t be fooled!
+The check that they will send is then a fake check that will bounce.
+Remember NOT to give out any personal financial information over the phone.

 - “Woodchuck” scam.
 In this scam, people posing as contractors will perform home projects.
-They will then come up with more things that need to be fixed on your home, eventually charging you thousands of dollars.
-Be sure that anyone who does work on your home is a licensed professional contractor who others have used and who you trust.
+They will then come up with more things that need to be “fixed” on your home, eventually charging you thousands of dollars.
+Be sure that anyone who does work on your home is a licensed professional contractor whom others have used and whom you trust.

 - Mortgage scam.
 Since many seniors own their homes, scammers take advantage of this by offering a reassessment of the home’s value for a fee.
 Do not pay a fee for this information.
-Even if the letter seems official, it is filled with information that can easily be accessed online.
+Even if the letter seems official and personalized, it is populated with personal information that can easily be accessed online.

 - Prescription drug scam.
-Many seniors have turned to the internet to save money on prescriptions, but unfortunately some of the medications online are fake and can be harmful.
+Many seniors have turned to the internet to save money on prescriptions, but unfortunately, some of the medications online are fake and can be harmful.
 Make sure the site you are using is reputable and requires a valid prescription from your doctor.
-If the prices seem too good to be true, it’s likely a fraudulent website and the medicine could be ineffective or dangerous to your health.
+If the prices seem too good to be true, it’s likely a fraudulent website.
+Medicines from fake sites could be ineffective or, worse, dangerous to your health.

 - Fake anti-aging products scam.
-From fake Botox to anti-aging creams and homeopathic remedies, beware people trying to market products to make you look younger, as many can be ineffective and even harmful.
+From fake Botox to anti-aging creams and homeopathic remedies, beware of people trying to market products to make you look younger, as many of these products can be ineffective and even harmful.

 What you can do